Ultimate Guide to Customer Value Management

 Presenting value cannot feel like going to the dentist…for any participant

 So often sales reps and/or customers shudder at the thought of engaging in an ROI or value quantification exercise.
 This is because the process can be quite lengthy.
 However, this is not required, nor recommended, particularly in the case of early stage sales cycle discussions.

 The best practice is to create a pain and value estimate early in the sales process.
 The process should take at most 5-10 minutes, and can be faster if available data is used to pre-populate the model.

-Introduction - In today’s world businesses have been bombarded with a lot of B2B solutions to streamline the business.
-Since the marketplace is huge, there are a lot of apprehensions among decision-makers as to why should they buy a specific product/service from a particular vendor.
-This is where customer value management comes into the picture and helps you to quantify benefits, meet customers' expectation and reduces your sales cycles and a lot more…
+Introduction – In today’s world businesses have been bombarded with a lot of B2B solutions to streamline the business.
+Since the marketplace is huge, there are a lot of apprehensions among decision-makers as to why they should buy a specific product/service from a particular vendor.
+This is where customer value management comes into the picture and helps you to quantify benefits, meet customers’ expectations and reduce your sales cycles and a lot more…

 Scrutiny on all new expenses

 With layoffs looming and belts tightening as we enter the second half of 2022, budget owners are forced to consider solutions which have quantifiable value.
 It’s essential that we equip our advocates to demonstrate how our solutions accelerate revenue or reduce costs or risks.